zac-heisey/murray-lampert/room-additions-carmel-valley.md

 Due to the growing number of families in this region, there has been a significant need for room & home additions in Carmel Valley.
 However, the task of expanding your home can be daunting, and going it alone can lead to cost overruns, blown timelines, and disappointing results.

 Don't worry - Murray Lampert Design, Build, Remodel has you covered!
 We're a leading full-service [home remodeling company in San Diego](/san-diego-home-remodel-services), with over 40 years of experience and 4 generations of remodeling professionals on staff.
-Our team is ready to take your Carmel Valley room addition from idea to amazing!
+Our team is ready to take your [Carmel Valley home remodel](/service-locations/carmel-valley-design-build-and-remodel-services/) project from idea to amazing!

 ### Personalized, Quality Remodeling Services in Carmel Valley